nhsconnect/Events-Management/pages/subscriptions/explore_subscriptions.md

 # Managing Subscriptions

-Subscriptions can be created using the Subscription API [Create Subscription](explore_create_subscription.html) interaction.
+Explicit subscriptions can be created using the Subscription API [Create Subscription](explore_create_subscription.html) interaction.
 The organizations MESH mailbox must be configured to receive the required event message types as per the requirements on the [Event Receiver Requirements](receiver_requirements.html#mesh-mailbox-configuration) page.

+Currently generic subscriptions need to be manually created by NHS Digital and are not supported through the subscription API, a request should be made to NHS digital for any generic subscriptions required.

 # Subscription matching and message delivery #